uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

     <div class="content__left__header__text">
       <h4>To become a primary or secondary school teacher in England you will need to have a degree.</h4>
       <p>For equivalent qualifications, you’ll need to confirm your qualification is equivalent to a degree.</p>
+      <p>If you're unsure, you can chat online with us or call us on Freephone 0800 389 2500.</p>
     </div>
   </div>